-For this writing, students should be encouraged to write realistic fiction.
-However, if some students have a strong interest in attempting a short story in another genre they should be encouraged to do so.
-Allowing the writer as much choice as possible is a main feature of writing process theory.
+Activity

-Talk about the elements of the short story - plot, characters, conflict, theme, climax, resolution, and point of view.
+For this writing, students should be encouraged to write in the genre of their choice.
+The genre they wrote in last year is also an option.
+Because they have written a short story in Class XI, this would be a good opportunity to have students discuss what they know about their own writing processes.
+Talk about strategies they used in class XI that were particularly effective.
+Review the elements of the short story - plot, characters, conflict, theme, climax, resolution, and point of view.

-Prewriting for short stories may take the form of developing a character, finding a problem, establishing a setting, or diagramming a plot.
+Prewriting for short stories may take the form of developing a character, finding a problem, establishing a setting, or diagramming a plot, similar to what was done in Class XI.
 Also, students may try writing the same scene from different points of view.
 Most of the short story will be written in class using the writers' workshop approach.